Avonmouth and Lawrence Weston Port Communities Resilience Fund

 The funding is planned to deliver an improved network of Jobs, Training and Enterprise (JTE) facilities supporting all four communities.

 - Lawrence Weston: within the new build community hub building

 - Avonmouth: as part of the community centre renovation

-- Shirehampton and Sea Mills: ideas to implement as a partnership between Shirehampton Methodist Church, Shirehampton Job Centre, Sea Mills Community Initiatives, Shirehampton Community Action Forum and BCC are being developed
+- Shirehampton: an updated community building next to the High Street, in partnership with Shirehampton Methodist Church, Shirehampton Job Centre, Shirehampton Community Action Forum and BCC

 Community facilities grants